evamaxfield/rs-graph/README.md

 3. if there is uncertainty, err on the side of `False`

+We then annotated a dataset of 3000 dev-author pairs following the same criteria as used in practice.
+After all 3000 dev-author pairs were annotated, we resolved any differences between annotations to form a single unified set of annotations for all 3000 pairs.

 #### Results of IRR

+##### Results of Practice Dataset

-Inter-rater Reliability (Fleiss Kappa): 0.925595238095238 (Almost perfect agreement)
+Inter-rater Reliability (Fleiss Kappa): 0.90 (Almost perfect agreement)

 To reproduce this result run: `rs-graph-modeling calculate-irr-for-dev-author-em-annotation`

+##### Results on Full 3000 Pair Dataset

+Inter-rater Reliability (Fliess Kappa): 0.90 (Almost perfect agreement)

+To reproduce this result run: `rs-graph-modeling calculate-irr-for-dev-author-em-annotation --use-full-dataset`

 #### Examples